andrewn/named-websocket-proxy/README.md

 Once the app is installed into Chrome, you must 'Launch' it by either clicking the "Named WebSocket Proxy" icon from the "Chrome App Launcher Canary" or click "Launch" in the [Chrome Extensions page](chrome://extensions/).

 Load [ui/vis.html](ui/vis.html) from a local webserver to see the proxy in action.
-Circles will appear as new pages join the channel `bbc.nws.test`.
+Circles will appear as new pages join the channel `mediascape.test`.
 Selecting a circle sends a message to that page.
 The target of the message should animate to show it has received the message.

 Reload
 ---